espnet/espnet/egs2/TEMPLATE/svs1/README.md

 Statistics calculation stage.
 It collects the shape information of the input and output and calculates statistics for feature normalization (mean and variance over training and validation sets).

+In this stage, you can set `--write_collected_feats true` to store statistics of pitch.

 ### 6. SVS training